-I've been a journalist and writer for 20 years, working for publications including The Independent, the Financial Times and The Spectator.
-I have interviewed figures including former President Gorbachev, Henry Kissinger, Ciro Bustos - one of Che Guevara's last collaborators, Imran Khan, Omar Sharif, Doris Lessing and Yoko Ono.
+I've worked at Avaunt (avauntmagazine.com) for two and a half years now, first as associate editor and then as editor.
+Prior to that I wrote for publications including The Independent, the Financial Times and The Spectator.
+I have interviewed figures including former President Gorbachev, Henry Kissinger, Ciro Bustos - one of Che Guevara's last collaborators, Imran Khan, Mark Gatiss, Michael Ignatieff and Yoko Ono.

-My tastes are on the eclectic side - I have also just had a novel published about an eighteenth century art scandal, called The Optickal Illusion.
+My tastes are on the eclectic side - my first novel was about an eighteenth century art scandal, called The Optickal Illusion.
 It's set in London at a time when Europe was convulsed by the aftermath of the French Revolution.
 Superficially the time was very different to ours.
 But as I wrote it, it struck me increasingly how the combination of thirst for change among the young and varying degrees of hostility to the status quo created an atmosphere of febrile uncertainty that made 1790s London feel incredibly close to the London of today.